-Since its founding in 1812, Columbus has always been a haven for immigrants.
-One of the earliest groups to come to the city in large numbers were Germans, and they settled in the area south of Downtown, which soon became know as "die alte sud ende" or the Old South End.
+Columbus has been a haven for immigrants since its founding in 1812.
+One of the earliest groups to come to the city in large numbers were Germans, who settled south of downtown; the area soon became known as "die alte sud ende" or the Old South End.
 Over time, the name of this area became German Village.
 The original settlers were instrumental in building the original Ohio Statehouse, and their homes were an easy walk away from this project.
 The original homes in this area were simple brick structures with little ornamentation.

 Decline and Rebirth

 Visionaries in the late 1950s, including Frank Fetch, saw the potential in German Village's historic and distinctive building stock, and people slowly began moving back to renovate old homes.
-Historic preservation was a fairly radical idea at the time, but the community began to rebuild itself, with the area's history held high as its strongest asset.
-By 1963, the German Village Society and German Village Commission, an architectural review board, were established to keep the neighborhood a special place.
-In 1974, German Village was added to the National Register of Historic Places, and by 1980, it became one of the most desirable places to live and visit in Columbus.
+Historic preservation was a fairly radical idea at the time, but the community began to rebuild itself, with the area's history its strongest asset.
+By 1963, the German Village Society and an architectural review board, the German Village Commission, were established to keep the neighborhood a special place.
+In 1974, German Village was added to the National Register of Historic Places, and by 1980, it was one of the most desirable places to live and visit in Columbus.

 The Village Today

-Buoyed by the historic character of its brick streets and buildings, as well as the mixed-use origins of the neighborhood, German Village retains a lot of German character.
+Buoyed by the historic character of its brick streets and buildings, as well as the mixed-use origins of the neighborhood, German Village has retained much of its German character.
 Schmidt's Sausage Haus, in business since the 1880s, draws crowds for its sausages and giant cream puffs.
-Valter's, a recently-opened restaurant, serves eclectic German-inspired fare.
-A new German restaurant will be opening on S. 4th Street later this year.
-You can see a statue of German poet Friedrich Schiller in the middle of his namesake park.
-The Columnbus Maennerchor, a German men's choir founded in 1848, is still going strong.
+Valter's serves eclectic German-inspired fare.
+You can see a statue of Friedrich Schiller in the middle of his namesake park.
+The Columbus Maennerchor, a German men's choir founded in 1848, is still going strong.
 For a true neighborhood feel, you can even stay in a restored historic home with German Village Guesthouse, a three-suite property with a beautiful garden.
 There are plenty of places to shop (including the 32-room Book Loft) and many other spots to enjoy an elegant patio dinner or savor a latte.
 To learn more about the German Village experience, check out our guide here.

-Columbus Food Adventures runs a weekly $60 German Village Food Tour, that lasts about 4 hours and includes 7-8 stops and tastes at the restaurants, bakeries and patios of the neighborhood.
+Columbus Food Adventures runs a weekly $62 German Village Food Tour, that lasts about four hours and includes six stops and tastes at the restaurants, bakeries and patios of the neighborhood.
 You can book tickets for that tour here.